ownlifeful/Graph-Undirected-Hamiltonicity/README.md

 ### To install the core module:

+If you need to get `cpanm`:
+    curl -L https://cpanmin.us | perl - App::cpanminus

+then:
     cpanm Dist::Zilla
     dzil authordeps | cpanm
     dzil listdeps | cpanm
     dzil install

+If you run into trouble installing `Net::SSLeay` as part of `Dist::Zilla`, try the following.

+On Red Hat / CentOS / Fedora:

+    sudo yum install openssl-devel

+On Debian / Ubuntu:

+    sudo apt-get install libssl-dev

 ### To install the optional CGI script: